liborty/rstats/README.md

+README

 # Rstats - Rust Stats

 ![Crates.io](https://img.shields.io/crates/v/rstats?logo=rust) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/liborty/rstats/HEAD?logo=github)
+22/04/2021 23:46

-Rstats is aimed at characterization of multidimensional sets of points, with applications to Machine Learning and Data Analysis.
+Rstats is for characterisation of multidimensional sets of points, with applications to Machine Learning and Data Analysis.
 It begins with basic statistical measures and vector algebra, which provide self-contained tools for the more interesting algorithms but can also be used in their own right.

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Thus some original concepts, unlikely to be found elsewhere, are introduced and implemented here.

-Going beyond one dimension, most authors  cheat by using 'quasi medians' (1-d medians along each axis).
-Quazi medians may be quicker to compute but they are a poor start to characterising multidimensional clouds of points reliably. *Specifically, all such 1-d measures depend on the choice of axis.* Such dependence has to be later removed by Principle Components Analysis or similar methods.
-In contradistinction to this, our methods based on the true Geometric Median, (computed here by `nmedian`), are axis (or rotation) independent.
+Going beyond one dimension, most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+Quasi medians are quick to compute but they are a poor start to characterising multidimensional clouds of points reliably.
+*Specifically, all such 1-d measures depend on the choice of axis.*
+Such dependence has to be later removed by Principle Components Analysis or similar methods.
+In contradistinction to this, our methods based on true Geometric Median, computed here by `nmedian`, are axis (rotation) independent.

 Rstats is a lean minimalistic library that only depends on `anyhow` (for its error handling).

+The constituent parts of Rstats are Rust traits grouping together various functions applicable to vectors of data of relevant types:

 ## Trait Stats